omacneil/chef12-vagrant/chef-repo/README.git.md

 use to keep track of your chef test/play/learning

-The goal of the parent project is quickly get a basic chef setup created, using it is outside of
+The goal of the parent project is quickly get a basic chef setup created.

+Using your basic chef setup is outside the scope of the parent project.